 |Codec||AVCHD||XAVC-S, AVCHD 2.0||XAVC S, AVCHD 2.0||XAVC S, AVCHD 2.0||AVCHD||H.264||H.264|

-The swivel screen is a standout feature and helps video shooters have a direct line of site of the LCD screen to check framing and pull focus.
+The swivel screen is a standout feature and helps video shooters have a direct line of sight of the LCD screen to check framing and pull focus.
 The larger body of the GH4 adds a familiar feel of a DSLR.
-With the added size, this camera has a great large long lasting battery.
+With the added size, this camera has a great large long-lasting battery.

-There is lots to love with the a7SII, especially for video shooters who want top of the line quality, small portable form factor, and monstrous low light performance.
+There is a lot to love with the a7S II, especially for video shooters who want top-of-the-line quality, small portable form factor, and monstrous low light performance.
 This camera takes the crown for low light performance with not much else on the market coming close at this price point.
-This Sony full frame mirrorless camera can shoot 4K at 24fps and a silky 120fps at 1080p.
-With 5 axis in-camera image stabilization, any mounted lens will be ready for steady handheld shots.
+This Sony full frame mirrorless camera can shoot 4K at 24 FPS and a silky 120 FPS at 1080p.
+With 5-axis in-camera image stabilization, any mounted lens will be ready for steady handheld shots.

 The body of the Sony Alpha a9 is nearly as robust as its internal mechanisms, featuring strong weatherproofing and a heavier overall weight, comprising of just over a pound and a half.
 The battery life on this camera is also impressive, allowing for continuous shooting without worry of draining the battery life or needing to stop shooting to charge up.
 Overall, this camera is a serious powerhouse that you should consider if you plan on doing high-level video recording with a mirrorless camera, ideal for major projects such as weddings and events.